Bringing young children 9 and under?

 Although the Museum’s primary audience is ages 9 and older, we know that younger children can have a really fun and fulfilling experience at the Museum with a bit of support.

-- Dress for Success: Mix and match Dmitri Bystrolyotov’s (a Russian spy) cover identities and dress him for his various missions.
+- Dress for Success: Match Dmitri Bystrolyotov’s (a Russian spy) cover identities and dress him for his various missions.

 - Lafayette’s Revolutionary Recon: Peer into a British officer’s trunk, then see what you can remember.

 - Be Walsingham/Be Queen Elizabeth: Stick your face in a cut-out painting and become a “talking portrait.”
 (Great photo op!)